Study Away Programs Awarding Duke Credit

 More Information on Study Abroad At Duke

-Applications for study abroad programs are available through the GEO-U website.
+For more information on programs, eligibility requirements, application procedures and deadlines visit the GEO-U website and this information page.
 It is wise to plan ahead and meet with your academic advisor as well as with a study abroad advisor to determine which options best suit your needs and timetable.
-For more information on programs, eligibility requirements, application procedures and deadlines visit the GEO-U’s website.